-- Actual stack heights are much higher than RSEI assumes, leading to lower potential air concentrations around the facility.
+- Actual stack heights are much higher than the RSEI model assumes, leading to lower potential air concentrations around the facility.

-- The metal compound actually released is less toxic than what RSEI models (facilities do not report which kind of metal compound they release, just the elemental component, such as “lead compounds”).
+- The metal compound actually released to the environment is less toxic than what RSEI models (facilities do not report which kind of metal compound they release, just the elemental component, such as “lead compounds”).

 - The facility location is actually further away from residential populations than modeled.